inlight-media/lighthouse-ios/README.md

 		NSLog(@"didRangeBeacon %@", data);
 	}

+	- (void)didReceiveNotification:(NSDictionary *)data {
+		NSLog(@"didReceiveNotification %@", data);
+		// You could listen to this event and show a loading indicator while you make a request for detailed campaign data }

 	- (void)didReceiveCampaign:(NSDictionary *)data {
 		NSLog(@"didReceiveCampaign %@", data);
-	}
+		// The reponse for a request for detailed campaign data }

 In every observer's dealloc you MUST run the following to prevent leaking memory and crashes.
 Basically you are saying to Lighthouse that you want to unsubscribe this object from all the events it previously subscribed to.